music-suite/music-suite/src/About.md

 ## The Music Suite

-The Music Suite is a language for describing, creating, processing or analyzing music.
-It is [embedded](http://www.haskell.org/haskellwiki/Embedded_domain_specific_language) in the Haskell language, meaning that it is both a language in its own right and a set of Haskell libraries.
+The Music Suite is a language for description, analysis, composition and manipulation of music.
+It is [embedded][dsl] in the Haskell language, meaning that it is both a language in its own right and a set of Haskell libraries.

+The Music Suite defines many common musical structures, which can be combined in many ways to form a suitable representation for almost any kind of music.
+Standard notation is included as a special case.
+The Music Suite differs from many other music representation systems in that it allows *continuous* representation of pitch, dynamics and other musical aspects, in addition to the common *discrete* representations.

 <!--
 It is based on the [Haskell][Haskell] language.
 It is designed with three goals in mind: